diskoverdata/diskover-community/README.md

 diskover is a file system analytics application that includes a multi-threaded disk crawler that uses [Elasticsearch](https://www.elastic.co) to index your file metadata. diskover crawls and indexes your files on a local computer or remote server using NFS or SMB.

-File metadata is bulk added and streamed into Elasticsearch, allowing you to search and visualize your files in [diskover-web](https://github.com/shirosaidev/diskover-web) or [Kibana](https://www.elastic.co/products/kibana) without having to wait until the crawl is finished. diskover is written in Python and runs on Linux, OS X/macOS and Windows.
+File metadata is bulk added and streamed into Elasticsearch, allowing you to search and visualize your files in [diskover-web](https://github.com/shirosaidev/diskover-web) or [Kibana](https://www.elastic.co/products/kibana) without having to wait until the crawl is finished. diskover is written in Python and runs on Linux and OS X/macOS.

 diskover aims to help manage your storage by identifying old and unused files and give better insights into data change, file duplication, "hotfiles" (diskover-web heatmap) and wasted space.
 It is designed to help deal with managing large amounts of data growth and provide detailed storage analytics.